Paulmicha/common-web-tools/docs/about/conventions.md

 # Conventions

-See [flexibility](flexibility.html) for mecanisms and use cases - this documentation exemplifies syntax.
+See [flexibility (adaptability through variation)](flexibility-adaptability-variation.html) for mecanisms and use cases - this documentation exemplifies syntax.

 ## Naming things